Maddix/AShip/README.md

 	// Create the layerController, which manages canvases var layerController = easy.base.getLayerController({
-		container:"container", // Place all the layers into a div called 'container' width:1080, // 720
+		// Place our layerContoller-created-div that holds all the layers into a div called 'container' container:"container",
+		width:1080, // 720
 		height:720, // 640
 	});